 The first treatment usually takes about one hour.
 This gives time to discuss your particular health needs and conduct the first acupuncture treatment.
 Subsequent treatment length is decided between us depending on your feedback, the conditions we are treating and the complexity of your requirements.
-I offer either half-hour or hour-long follow up sessions.
+I offer either half-hour, hour-long or two hour follow up sessions.

 How many treatments will I need before I see results?